WIHM: The Gorier the Better

 It made me wonder: had that happened to me?
 When I was in fourth grade, writing a story about a serial killer on pumpkin-shaped construction paper, had the teacher tried to silence my feelings about murder and death because I was female?

-I won’t ever know for sure, but if that was the case, I’m thankful as fuck it was an enormous failure.
+I won’t ever know for sure, but if that was the case, I’m thankful as hell it was an enormous failure.
 I’m dismayed that adults still try to limit what topics female writers can tackle, but I’m happy to see that the publishing industry has evolved for better.
 In the eight years I’ve been in this business, I’ve seen so many presses actively diversify their catalogs and TOCs.
 I’ve seen readers break out of their comfort zones to explore the voices of different genders and cultures, as well as authors educating themselves on how to properly write strong female characters.
 I no longer believe the horror industry is a sexist one.
 Are there rotten apples among us?
 Sure.
 But the good guys far outweigh the bad, in my opinion.
 There are no men trying to keep women out of horror.
 There are only assholes with bad taste.

 We still have a long way to go, especially when it comes to boosting the signal on women of color in the horror industry and nurturing the voices of the next generation, but every bit from every horror lover out there can make a difference.
 Now more than ever, we need to encourage these artists to be confident and tell their stories, no matter how gory.